BjornMelin/ai-job-scraper/docs/adrs/ADR-014-hybrid-scraping-strategy.md

 - **PR-1:** Query latency must be below 500ms for structured job boards under normal load
 - **PR-2:** Resource utilization for AI extraction must not exceed 3s response time on target infrastructure
-- **PR-3:** LLM API usage costs must not exceed $10/month for typical scraping volumes
+- **PR-3:** LLM API usage costs must not exceed $10/month based on measured scraping volumes

 ### Integration Requirements

-- **IR-1:** The solution must integrate natively with IPRoyal proxy service as defined in ADR-011
+- **IR-1:** The solution must integrate natively with IPRoyal proxy service as defined in ADR-015
-- **IR-2:** The component must be callable via background processing patterns established in ADR-012
+- **IR-2:** The component must be callable via background processing patterns established in ADR-017
-- **IR-3:** The scraping output must integrate with database synchronization engine from ADR-013
+- **IR-3:** The scraping output must integrate with database synchronization engine from ADR-008

 ## Related Decisions

 - **ADR-001** (Library-First Architecture): This decision builds upon the library-first principle by leveraging JobSpy and ScrapeGraphAI native capabilities
-- **ADR-006** (Hybrid LLM Strategy): The Tier 2 AI extraction uses the canonical UnifiedAIClient implementation from this ADR for consistent AI processing across the architecture
+- **ADR-011** (Hybrid LLM Strategy): The Tier 2 AI extraction uses the canonical UnifiedAIClient implementation from this ADR for consistent AI processing across the architecture
-- **ADR-011** (Proxy Anti-Bot Integration): The JobSpy tier will be configured with IPRoyal proxy support established in this ADR
+- **ADR-015** (Proxy Anti-Bot Integration): The JobSpy tier will be configured with IPRoyal proxy support established in this ADR
-- **ADR-012** (Background Task Management): The scraping operations will integrate with the background processing framework defined here
+- **ADR-017** (Background Task Management): The scraping operations will integrate with the background processing framework defined here
-- **ADR-013** (Smart Database Synchronization): The extracted job data will be processed through the database sync engine established in this ADR
+- **ADR-008** (Smart Database Synchronization): The extracted job data will be processed through the database sync engine established in this ADR

 ## Design